taosdata/TDengine/README.md

  for details.

 # Building
 At the moment, TDengine only supports building and running on Linux systems.
+You can choose to install from [packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) or from the source code.
+This quick guide is for installation from the source only.

 To build TDengine, use [CMake](https://cmake.org/) 3.5 or higher versions in the project directory:

 ```cmd
 mkdir build && cd build